Av3m/MyMuell2CalDAV/README.md

 - export the CalDAV events to a local file for manual import to a calendar
 - unit tests for app

+## Setup
+- install and setup latest python3 on your platform.
+- open a shell and check if the command `python --version` works and points the intended version
+- install it with via following shell command:

+  `python -m pip install https://github.com/Av3m/MyMuell2CalDAV/raw/master/releases/mymuell2caldav-1.0.0-py3-none-any.whl`

+- start the tool via command `mymuell2caldav`
+  - alternatively, you could start with `python -m mymuell2caldav`

 ## Usage
 - get url of your CalDAV principal.